-Greening microwave-assisted acid digestion of animal feeding samples
+Greening microwave-assisted acid digestion of animal feed samples

-Nowadays it is well-established that organic matrices can be efficiently microwave-assisted digested in closed vessels using dilute nitric acid solutions.
+Nowadays it is well-established that microwave-assisted digestion of organic matrices can be efficiently performed in closed vessels using dilute nitric acid solutions.
 In this work microwave-assisted sample preparation procedures compatible with green chemistry recommendations were developed for grains and cereals used to raise swine.
-Digestion efficiency was evaluated by determining residual carbon content, which was lower than 3.5%.
+Digestion efficiency was evaluated by determining the residual carbon content, which was lower than 3.5%.
 Residual acidity was also evaluated and was lower than 0.65 mol L−1.
-Calcium, Co, Cu, Fe, K, Mg, Mn, Mo, Na, P, Sr, and Zn were determined either using either ICP OES or ICP MS depending on respective concentrations.
-Certified reference materials were evaluated and most determined concentrations were between 80-120% compared to certified values.
+Calcium, Co, Cu, Fe, K, Mg, Mn, Mo, Na, P, Sr, and Zn were determined using either ICP OES or ICP MS depending on respective concentrations.
+Certified reference materials were evaluated and most determined concentrations were between 80 and 120% compared to certified values.
 Finally, after analytical measurements an apparatus for recovering nitric acid by sub-boiling distillation was used.
 To the best of our knowledge, this is the first application of sub-boiling distillation for recovering nitric acid of digests.
 Then, the purified acid could be reused in further digestions.
-This is a promising alternative for increasing green chemistry attributes of trace inorganic analysis.
-The combination of these strategies, i.e. dilute nitric acid digestion followed by recovery of the acid digests, represents steps towards green chemistry approaches: “reduce the use, recycle and reuse”, strictly following major green chemistry recommendations.
+This is a promising alternative for increasing the green chemistry attributes of trace inorganic analysis.
+The combination of these strategies, i.e. dilute nitric acid digestion followed by recovery of the acid digests, represents steps towards green chemistry approaches: “reduce the use, recycle and reuse”, strictly following the major green chemistry recommendations.